darwinist-io/darwinist-io.github.io/_docs/Understanding The Use of Clinical AI Across England’s NHS Trusts.md

 Radiology AI was by far the most prevalent type of AI reported, with only a handful of trusts reporting usage of Ambient AI, and no mention at all of Summary AI.

-The responses reveal a 50% adoption rate of clinical AI tools.
+The responses reveal a 50% adoption rate.
 36 different AI providers were cited, with neuroradiology and stroke support AI vendor [Brainomix](https://www.brainomix.com/) seeing the greatest penetration.
-However, since we collected the data, some trusts have clarified their responses, and [Annalise](https://annalise.ai/) appears to have become the most widely adopted provider.
+Since the data was collected, some trusts have clarified their responses, and [Annalise](https://annalise.ai/) appears to have become the most widely adopted provider.

-However, higher penetration does not equate to high usage.
-Adoption is mostly limited to small scale pilot projects, although higher usage rates are observed in fracture detection and mammography support tools.
-Even though tools like Brainomix have high penetration, the usage of their AI is relatively low.
+However, higher penetration does not equate to high usage, with adoption mostly limited to small scale pilot projects.
+Only around 1% of England’s medical images in 2024 were touched by AI tools.
+Higher usage volumes were observed in MSK support tools, and these represent a potential high growth use case, with AI’s ability to produce richer reporting being particularly important.

 Procurement and governance practices were at an early stage, but clearly of importance to trusts keen to build decision making frameworks.
 Some trusts have established internal steering groups, while others relied on Integrated Care Boards (ICBs) or regional networks for decision-making.

+It appears clear that AI will increasingly impact care over the coming years, but human oversight will remain essential.
+The role of radiologists will likely have to shift towards a more holistic understanding of the deployment of AI across healthcare settings.

 ---

-# **Response Results** {#response-results}
+## **Response Results** {#response-results}

----

 On the 18th September 2024, Darwinist sent out FOI requests to 149 NHS trusts.
-We asked them for details regarding any clinical AI tools that were currently being utilised in the trust.
-Additionally, we requested details on the usage frequency, and copies of any policies, procedures or committee notes regarding selection and implementation.
+Trusts were asked for details regarding any AI tools that were currently being used for diagnosis or treatment of patients within the trust.
+Additionally, details on the usage frequency, and copies of any policies, procedures or committee notes regarding selection and implementation were requested.

 Trusts were chosen because of the presence of radiology capabilities, as this was Darwinist’s focus at the time.
 Ambulance and mental health trusts were not contacted.
 120 trusts responded to the FOI request, and 29 either did not respond at all, or declined to respond citing the Section 31 (1) FOI exemption regarding cyber security concerns.

 Perhaps as was to be expected given the independent nature of trusts, there was significant variation in adoption across the country.
 Responses were split exactly down the middle, with 60 trusts reporting AI use, and 60 trusts saying they were not.
-Each of the 12 community trusts that were contacted confirmed that they had not implemented any clinical AI.
+Each of the 12 community trusts that were contacted confirmed that they had not implemented any form of clinical AI.

-The responses present a clear picture of the main providers of clinical AI products to trusts and their levels of penetration.
+The responses present a clear picture of the main providers of radiology AI products to trusts and their levels of penetration.
 There were a total of 36 different vendors reported, with the vast majority being Radiology AI solutions for diagnostic imaging.
 In general, usage numbers for the applications were relatively low, even for those with greater numbers of installations.

 * Stroke Detection \- [Brainomix](https://www.brainomix.com/) (16 trusts) and [RapidAI](https://www.rapidai.com/) (12 trusts) are widely used for acute stroke diagnosis and care.